hinekyle/chess-side-story/adventure.md

 //---- What about a kidnapping/ransom?

 //---- Gather the crew
+  Dover was the next town over, but without anyway to get there Jeremy was stuck on firewatch duty.
+I'll help!
+Take me with you, I have already eaten and can tend to horses.
 //---- Give away the first chess piece?
 Which one?
 Thinking Castles (maybe the fire towers move from town to town?)

 //---- Rook?
 Maybe birds nest in the towers (rookery?)